be-great/function_list/README.md

 |  | 2. `accept` - allowed characters.  |
 | `strpbrk`  | Function that searches a string for any of a set of bytes.
 It finds the first occurrence of any character from a specified set and returns its address.  |
 | `strstr`  | Function that locates a substring.
 It returns the address of the found substring.  |
+Thank you for exploring our functions and happy coding!
+If you have any questions or need assistance, don't hesitate to reach out. 🚀🔍👩‍💻